Bradders81/team-11/README.md

 ## UX

 ### Site Owner's Goal:
-Team DODGEM intends for this website to be accessible to people wanting to to relax and play a simple game.
+DODGEM intends for this website to be accessible to people wanting to to relax and play a simple game.
 The game should promote feelings of fun, excitement, and competition.
 It also promotes a sense of nostalgia for a bygone gaming era.

 ### Ideal demographics:
 The target demographics of this website will include: